Sona BLW Precision shares jump 9%; here's what triggered the upmove - BusinessToday

 Shares of Sona BLW Precision Forgings Ltd (formerly Sona Comstar) witnessed a sharp rally in Thursday's session, jumping 8.52 per cent to hit a day high of Rs 494.
 At last count, the stock was trading 5.21 per cent higher at Rs 478.90.
 Despite the day's gains, the stock remains down 19 per cent on a year-to-date (YTD) basis.

-The surge followed a CNBC TV18 report, citing sources, which suggested that Sona BLW is in discussions to supply electric vehicle components to Chinese EV giant BYD.
-Meanwhile, both BSE and NSE have sought clarification from the company regarding the development, with a response pending at the time of writing.
+The surge followed a news report, citing sources, which suggested that Sona BLW is in discussions to supply electric vehicle components to Chinese EV giant BYD.
+Meanwhile, both BSE and NSE have sought clarification from the company regarding the development.

-"The Exchange has sought clarification from Sona BLW Precision Forgings Ltd on July 17, 2025, with reference to news appeared in https://www.cnbctv18.com/ dated July 17, 2025 quoting 'Sona BLW shares surge over 7% on this exclusive newsbreak'.
-The reply is awaited," a BSE filing stated.
+The company, in response, stated, "This is in reference to news articles appeared across various mainstream media on July, 17 2025, in relation to 'the company is in advanced talks to supply electric vehicle components to Chinese EV manufacturer BYD'.
+In this regard, the company wish to clarify that the company is in discussions with several potential customers in India and globally in the ordinary course, for growth of its business."

+At this stage, Sona BLW also said that there is no material event or information that requires disclosure under Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, adding that it would make appropriate disclosures in compliance with applicable laws, as and when required.

 On the technical play, the counter traded higher than the 5-day, 10-day and 20-day simple moving averages (SMAs) but lower than the 30-day, 50-, 100-, 150-day and 200-day SMAs.
 Its 14-day relative strength index (RSI) came at 52.02.
 A level below 30 is defined as oversold while a value above 70 is considered overbought.